 Make an appointment/referral

-To make an appointment, please call the Patient Care Center at 734-647-8906.
+To make an appointment, please call the Patient Care Center at 734-647-8906; or use our appointment request form.
 If you would like to refer a patient, please contact our M-Line service: 800-962-3555.
 For more information, visit our Make an Appointment web page.

 Learn more about uterine and endometrial cancer